WHAT ABOUT SCRUBBERS?

 It appears so.
 Contaminants in scrubber discharge wash water include metals, hydrocarbons, sulfurous and nitrous acids, and turbidity that can contribute to long-term contaminant loading to the marine environment.

-The IMO’s Task Team on Exhaust Gas Cleaning Systems stated in 2019: “In terms of total amounts of contaminant discharges through EGCS, it appeared that large scale uses of these systems may lead to deterioration of environmental status, especially in the ecologically vulnerable and sensitive areas such as coastal waters, semi-enclosed seas and also in ports and harbours”.
+The IMO’s Task Team on Exhaust Gas Cleaning Systems (EGCS) stated in 2019: “In terms of total amounts of contaminant discharges through EGCS, it appeared that large scale uses of these systems may lead to deterioration of environmental status, especially in the ecologically vulnerable and sensitive areas such as coastal waters, semi-enclosed seas and also in ports and harbours”.

 In 2019, the Port of Vancouver commissioned a modelling study to better understand the environmental impact of scrubber wash water discharge in Burrard Inlet.
 The study showed that scrubber wash water discharge could result in concentrations of metals that exceed thresholds set for the protection of marine aquatic life.

 The Port of Vancouver and the Port of Prince Rupert have banned scrubber waste discharges at anchorage and at berth.
 They require ships to either hold wash water on board, switch to low sulphur fuel or connect to shore power.
+However, they have not yet banned scrubber discharges from main vessel engines while ships are maneuvering or transitioning in port.

-No. Researchers at the International Council for Clean Transportation found that ‘even with scrubbers, ships will continue to emit air and climate pollution emissions such as particulate matter, sulfur oxides, nitrogen oxides, black carbon and carbon dioxide’.
 A 2018 study by the University of California for the California Air Resources Board indicated that scrubbers do not provide the same air quality reductions for particulate matter as compared to vessels using low sulphur fuel.
 Locally, there continues to be concern about ultrafine particulate matter and volatile organic compounds.

-How have Countries and Ports reacted to the use of Scrubbers?
+How have countries and ports reacted to the use of scrubbers?

 Many governments and ports around the world have restricted the use of scrubbers, including California, Norway, China, Saudi Arabia, Portugal, Sweden, Malaysia, Dublin, and Seattle.